School principals say culture wars made last year ‘rough as hell’ - NewsBreak

 Election certification delays few, but a ‘test run’ for 2024

-Before November, election officials prepared for the possibility that Republicans who embraced former President Donald Trump’s lies about voter fraud would challenge the verdict of voters by refusing to certify the results.
-Three weeks after the end of voting, such challenges are playing out in just two states, Arizona...
+Three weeks after the vote, such challenges are playing out in just two states, Arizona and Pennsylvania, where Democrats won the marquee races.
+Before November, election officials prepared for the possibility that Republicans who embraced former President Donald Trump’s lies about voter fraud would challenge the verdict of voters by refusing to certify the midterm results.

 Oath Keepers founder Stewart Rhodes convicted of seditious conspiracy in Jan.
 6 trial